fillipevieira/lambda-datalake-silver/README.md

 # Silver Layer Datalake Persistence Lambda

-> The purpose of this project is to prepare an study environment.
+> The purpose of this project is to prepare a study environment.

 This project gives you an **AWS Lambda** function in manual execution mode to request unstructured data from [OMDb API](http://www.omdbapi.com/) and persist on AWS S3 storage.